 In the Central Appalachian region, energy and natural resources present a range of potential economic and community development opportunities, as well as complex challenges.
 The two sectors are inextricably linked.
 As the region faces continued decline of its traditional industries, communities are seeking strategies that will facilitate a just economic transition through responsibly managed natural resources, widespread energy efficiency, and renewable energy.

-The ENRWG welcomes other regional and national funding partners interested in bringing greater focus and impact to future energy and natural resource investments and programs in the Central Appalachian region.
+The ENRG welcomes other regional and national funding partners interested in bringing greater focus and impact to future energy and natural resource investments and programs in the Central Appalachian region.
 The group will also continue to incorporate practitioner and community insight into activities, investments, and ongoing dialogue about these sectors.

 Convene diverse stakeholders & build relationships.